-Fly-tipping is the common term used to describe waste illegally deposited on land (Section 33 of the Environment Protection Act 1990).
-This includes items ranging from a single black rubbish bag to multiple loads of construction waste.
+Fly-tipping is the term used to describe waste illegally dumped on land.
+This can range from a single black rubbish bag to multiple loads of construction waste.

-It is important to realise that there can be offences committed by others before the fly-tip, such as permitting the fly-tip or causing the fly-tip, and the sanctions are the same as actually doing the fly-tipping.
-If a vehicle is involved, there are offences relating to the controller of the vehicle.
+It is important to realise that offences can be committed by others before the fly-tip, such as permitting or causing the fly-tip, and the sanctions are the same as doing the fly-tipping:

 - Anyone giving permission for fly-tipping to occur on land they control will be open to investigation and prosecution.